What Can A Security Guard Take From You?

 No, security guards cannot take your property.
 They are not allowed to carry out a search on an individual and their property unless they are there and are given explicit permission to do.
 No wallets, bags or purses may be searched by a security guard unless you are asked and say yes.

 They do have the right to search property if it is left unattended and is considered suspicious.
-They can also search somebody who is unconscious to find ID and help to identify the person and it benefits their welfare.
+They can also search somebody who is unconscious to find an ID and help to identify the person and it benefits their welfare.
 Taking all of that into consideration a security guard is not allowed to take your property from you.
-Find more info on what a security guard is legally allowed to do here.

 We can see that security guards are not allowed to confiscate or take anything that belongs to you.
 This includes your passport, drivers license, camera and property.
 The only exception is in cases of fake ID being used to access licensed premises.
 Even then it must be passed onto the police as soon as possible and not detained by the staff or the premises.
 Security guards have the exact same rights as any other citizen.
 Under section 24A of The Police and Criminal Evidence Act 1984, security guards like any member of the public are allowed to make a citizen’s arrest within the following circumstances: